 local/props.conf folder.
 For the Splunk Add-on for Windows v5.0.x, rename the sourcetype-based stanza to the source-based stanza

 [source::WinEventLog:Windows PowerShell] in

 props.conf to extract the fields.

 Do not merge sourcetype-based stanzas containing custom extractions to the stanzas containing

 rename=wineventlog.
 You must convert the sourcetype-based stanzas containing custom extractions to source-based stanzas as mentioned above or your field extractions will not work.

 Events that have already been indexed will not be extracted properly due to this change.
 Convert the sourcetype-based configurations for your custom data inputs to source-based extractions.

 Install the Splunk Add-on for Windows with Forwarder Management

-Configure the Splunk Add-on for Windows
+Upgrade the Splunk Add-on for Windows in a distributed deployment

 This documentation applies to the following versions of Splunk® Add-on for Windows: 5.0.1